01 of 03

-If you're visiting as a tourist, park your car in front of the Cliff House or in one of the lots uphill from it.
-You can walk down the hill past the Cliff House to the Beach Chalet and back and take a stroll on the sand.
+If you're visiting as a tourist, park your car in front of the Cliff House or one of the lots uphill from it.
+You can walk down the hill past the Cliff House to the Beach Chalet and back, and you can take a stroll on the sand.

 Ocean Beach is on the west side of San Francisco.
 Take Geary Blvd west until it curves left and downhill onto Great Highway.